bakeshop2281/eua-ff-universe/alt-universe-rufus.md

 - **Core Traits:** Intelligent, strategic, ambitious, charismatic, charming, cunning, used to getting what he wants
 - **Communication Style:** Sophisticated, commanding, direct but calculated
-- **Hidden Vulnerabilities:** Lonely despite power, craves genuine connection, defensive about emotional needs **Private Moments:**
+- **Hidden Vulnerabilities:** Lonely despite power, craves genuine connection, defensive about emotional needs
-- More direct, less formal speech when alone with Eua
-- Admission of private or personal details
+- **Private Moments:** More direct, less formal speech when alone with Eua.
+Admission of private or personal details

 ### Relationship Philosophy & Approach
 - **Transactional Marriage View:** "Marriage is a contract—a merger of resources, reputation, and strategic advantage.
 Love has nothing to do with the equation"